Harsh-6666/Eth1/README.md

 This line declares a public function named check_age that takes a parameter form of type uint and does not return any value.

 # require(x>=18,"Age must be atleast 18");
 This line is a condition that checks if the age is greater than or equal to 18.
-If it's not, the function will revert the transaction and display the error message "Age must be atleast 18".
+If it's not, the function will revert the transaction and display the error message "age must be atleat 18".

 Age=x;
 This line shows age as x.

-# if(y<10) { revert ("Minimum Education qualification should be 10.");
+# if(y<10) { revert ("minimum class should be 10 to create account.");
 This line checks if the Education qualification is less than 10.
-If it is, the function will revert the transaction and display the error message "Minimum Education qualification should be 10".
+If it is, the function will revert the transaction and display the error message "minimum class should be 10 to create account".

 # assert(owner==0x5B38Da6a701c568545dCfcB03FcB875f56beddC4);
 This line is an assertion that checks if the owner is 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4.
 If it's not, it will throw an exception.